Interpreting the results#

 Confidence intervals of the parameters#

-This section is divided in three groups:
+This section is divided into three groups:

 • Statistics on the posterior of the sampler parameters: the direct output of the sampler.
-If the parameters have been parametrized (including exploration in logarithmic space), the values displayed here may not be physically meaningful.
+If the parameters have been parametrised (including exploration in logarithmic space), the values displayed here may not be physically meaningful.

-The scheme will be repeated two times: once to print the confidence intervals of sampler/model/derived parameters, and again to print the corresponding MAP values.
+The scheme will be repeated two times: once to print the confidence intervals of sampler/model/derived parameters, and again, to print the corresponding MAP values.

 Statistics on the posterior of the sampler variables#